ahillary/onboardingforms/README.md

 A technical challenge to create an interface for a user to input information, aka an onboarding process that includes a series of forms.
 This was created with a time limit of 24 hours.
 Bootstrapped with [create-react-app] (https://github.com/facebook/create-react-app) and [redux toolkit](https://redux-toolkit.js.org/) to fulfill front-end requirements.
 Bootstrapped with [express-generator] (https://github.com/expressjs/generator) for back-end.

+To begin testing:
+-download this repository to your local machine
+-npm install from client folder
+-npm install from server folder
+-npm start from client folder and open browser to localhost:3000 -npm start from server folder and open browser to localhost:3003

 EXPRESS APP
 In the server project directory, you can run `npm start` to start your Express.js app at [http://localhost:3003](http://localhost:3003)